FREE SHIPPING OVER $125 ON DOMESTIC ORDERS (LOWER 48)

 To make one, you'll only need some paracord and a stick.
 You'll also need to know how to make a bowline knot, a marlinspike hitch, and a lark's head knot, so you’re prepared for every real-life wilderness scenario.

 If you want to learn more tips and tricks for camping and outdoor survival, be sure to check out everything Dave, Shawn, and the rest of the Pathfinder team have to offer at the Self Reliance Outfitters Survival Blog.
-You can also subscribe to the YouTube channel
+You can also subscribe to the YouTube channel.

-Leave a comment
+Post a comment

 Please note, comments must be approved before they are published